-Those seeking co-op or condo living in the city should be aware there are a particular set of policies, called house rules, that govern everyday behavior.
+Co-op or condo buyers or tenants in New York City should be aware there are a particular set of policies.
+The governing policies are called house rules.
+The house rules govern day to day normal behavior throughout the building.
 After all, many people, often with entirely different backgrounds, are living vertically in tight quarters in New York City.
-This makes rules a necessary ingredient to ensure harmony amongst neighbors.
+Rules a necessary ingredient to ensure harmony amongst neighbors.

-Ask the listing agent where to find the house rules.
+Ask the listing agent where to find the condo or coop house rules.
 Ideally, it is in one place, although it does not have to be the case.
 It might be in the bylaws or listed in a separate document.

-A more extended set of rules for co-ops might be found in the proprietary lease, which gives the shareholder the right to live in his/her apartment.
-Rules for condo living could be in the governing document, declaration of covenants, conditions and restrictions (CC&R).
+A more extensive set of rules for co-ops might be found, in the proprietary lease, which gives the shareholder the right to live in his/her apartment.
+Rules for condo apartment this could be in the governing document, declaration of covenants, conditions and restrictions (CC&R).

 The first area to be aware of concerns areas that everyone uses.
-Common areas include elevators, hallways, and stairways.
+Common; areas include elevators; hallways, and stairways.
 Most of the rules should follow common sense on how to use these areas, such as those concerning noise or clutter.
-You should pay attention to provisions of the building gym if there is one.
+You should pay attention to the provisions of the building gym if there is one.

 House rules may govern which appliances you can have in your apartment.
-You may be forbidden from having a washing machine, or window air conditioners, for instance.
-If this seems excessive, remember, the co-op board is trying to protect the greater, common good, including the building itself.
+You may be forbidden, from having a washing machine, or window air conditioners, for instance.
+If this seems excessive, remember, the co-op board is trying to protect the common good, including the building itself.

 A house rule may forbid subletting or in the case of a condo require a lease of 12 months minimum.
 If you were planning on earning extra income by renting your unit, you should know this ahead of time.